 You may have heard the term Euro 6 being thrown around, but what does it mean, and why do you need to know?

-Euro 6 is the name given to the current European emissions standards, which were introduced in September 2014; they weren’t introduced in one fell swoop though: from 2014 all new ‘type approvals’ (freshly developed models) had to be Euro 6 compliant, with all newly registered cars having to meet them by September 2015.
+Euro 6 is the name given to the current and sixth iteration of European emissions standards, which were first introduced in 1992.
+Euro 6 standards arrived in September 2014, but they weren’t introduced in one fell swoop: from 2014 all new ‘type approvals’ (freshly developed models) had to be Euro 6 compliant, with all newly registered cars having to meet them by September 2015.

 Car makers were given a further dispensation, though: any cars built and dispatched prior to June 2015, and sold before September 2016, did not have to meet Euro 6 standards.
 So while it is likely most post-2015 cars will be Euro 6 compliant, some cars from 2016 may not be.

-Euro 7 standards, meanwhile, are expected to be introduced in 2025.
+Euro 7 standards, meanwhile, are expected to be introduced in 2025 and will be even stricter than their predecessors.

 What are the Euro 6 emissions standards?